 But when this is not the case, the initial step in soft skills training is to conduct a skills gap analysis:

-This first part of the analysis is to create a map of all of the existing and projected employee positions in the company.
+The first part of the analysis is to create a map of all of the existing and projected employee positions in the company.
 In essence, this means creating a forward-looking organizational chart.
 To make the chart as complete as possible, HR should look at job requirements in terms of current demand, near-term strategy, and the effect of turnover.
 Stakeholders like managers should also be consulted to find out what recommendations they have for job positions.

-Once this is complete, the next phase is to build an “inventory” by listing the processes, enabled by skills, which are related to each position.
+The next phase is to build an “inventory” by listing the processes, enabled by skills, which are related to each position.
 A common mistake during this stage is to think only about hard skills, particularly for technical jobs.
 Of course, they are essential, but modern companies are discovering that soft skills enhance every role.
 Even the most independent technician must deal with supervisors, coworkers, and customers, and that means soft skill competency on various levels.
 During this step, don’t forget to check employee evaluations, interview managers, and ask the employees themselves about the skills they feel would help them do a better job.

 The final step is to compare the lists resulting from the previous two phases.
-There will definitely be some gaps between the skills you listed in the ‘positions’ step and those confirmed ‘as inventory’ during the ‘processes’ step.
-The skills related to those gaps should be put in order of priority, with the most important ones being those that are totally absent from inventory yet urgent to current operations, followed by essential skills where employees are weak.
+There will be some gaps between the skills you listed in the ‘positions’ step and those confirmed ‘as inventory’ during the ‘processes’ step.
+The skills related to those gaps should be put in order of priority, with the most important ones being those that are absent from inventory yet urgent to current operations, followed by essential skills where employees are weak.

-Once the analysis is finished, it’s time to plug those gaps by finding homegrown talent through an internal talent development program; importing the skills through outside hires; and reskilling/upskilling your people with L&D.
+Once the analysis is finished, it’s time to plug those gaps by finding homegrown talent through an internal talent development program; importing the skills through outside hires, and reskilling/upskilling your people with L&D.

 What Soft Skills Training Programs Are in Demand Right Now?